ESL Bingo: 4 Fun, Practical Ways to Use the Classic Game in Your Classroom

-To make sure the whole class is getting speaking practice, you can have everyone practice creating sentences (in pairs, groups or one-by-one) with the winning words.
+To make sure the whole class is getting speaking practice, you can have everyone practice creating sentences (in pairs, groups or solo) with the winning words.
 You can also give students the chance to call out the bingo words instead of you, which not only creates an opportunity for speaking practice but can also be very motivating for students who like to participate or flex their skills.

-3. ESL Bingo for Reading Comprehension
+3. Bingo for ESL Reading Comprehension

 For a reading-focused variation on bingo, grab an excerpt from a level-appropriate text and hand it out to your students.
 Then, ask them to read the passage and make their own bingo boards using only nouns, verbs or adjectives (as you like) from the text.
 This way, they’re getting active reading practice with the motivation that a game—and possibly a win!—will come next.

 You can then call out words from the text at random until someone wins!
 When they do, ask the winner or the class as a whole to summarize the text that they read.

 Another fun thing you can do to challenge students who are unfamiliar with certain words is crack open a dictionary.
 Have your advanced students read the entry to the class, and then you can even come up with some fun word association games.